Are you a single mom trying to get your finances in order for your family? Read on to learn these financial planning strategies for help.

 Being a single mom isn’t easy.
 Without a spouse or partner to back you up, all of the responsibility falls on you.

 Between getting the kids to and from school, making sure homework is done, serving as your home’s sole breadwinner, cooking, cleaning, and keeping everyone happy, there’s not much time your day to work on financial planning.

 That doesn’t have to be the case, though.
-There are plenty of financial planning strategies that can put you and your family in a better place financially without much effort at all.
+There are plenty of financial planning strategies from Daily Prosper that can put you and your family in a better place financially without much effort at all.

 Here are five of the best financial planning strategies for single moms.